rntz/rotten/README.md

 Now we're at the Rotten repl!

-## A quick and dirty guide to Rotten
+## Quick and dirty guide to Rotten

     ;; Comments start with semicolons.
     ROTTEN> (+ 2 2)